-This fact sheet presents an overview of public programs that can offer assistance with renovating and weatherizing existing housing, filling energy needs and obtaining access to public housing and rent assistance.
+This webpage presents an overview of public programs that can offer assistance with renovating and weatherizing existing housing, filling energy needs and obtaining access to public housing and rent assistance.
 Because programs and funding sources change rapidly, interested persons should check with their local city or county housing authority (if any), with the local Rural and Economic Development office, and with the local social services or human services department for current information.

 Rural and Economic Development "Section 502" loans are available to rehabilitate homes that fail to meet minimum standards for "decent, safe and sanitary" housing, and to make homes accessible to persons with disabilities.
 Contact the local Rural and Economic Development office, which is generally located at the county seat.

 Home Improvement Loan Program

 The Wisconsin Housing and Economic Development Authority (WHEDA) administers the Home Improvement Loan Program (HILP) and the Home Energy Loan Program (HELP).
 These programs are designed to enable homeowners with low or moderate incomes to repair and improve their homes.
 The program makes FHA-insured home improvement loans available at an interest rate below the market rate.
 A third program, the Home Energy Incentive Program, is used with HILP for energy conservation projects.
 To apply for a loan, visit a participating lending institution, or call 800-334-6873.